TheDanielDoyle/pyeswap-stakeinfo/readme.md

 ## Requirements

+1. Microsoft .NET 6.0 or above
+   * Download for your operating system from: https://dotnet.microsoft.com/en-us/download

-1. CovalentHQ API key to read the holder list for the slice tokens.
+2. CovalentHQ API key to read the holder list for the slice tokens.
    * Get a free key at: [https://www.covalenthq.com/](https://www.covalenthq.com/)

-2. Build from source.
+3. Build from source.
    * See below.

-3. Staking and Slice contracts for the staking pool you wish to read information from.
+4. Staking and Slice contracts for the staking pool you wish to read information from.

 ---